|AMU Commission On Pan African

 - the date by which problems proposed for the competition must be received by the LOC

 - the official programme of the Olympiad.

-- Each invited country wishing to participate in PAMO(G) 2016 must send an official acceptance, which must be received before March 10, 2016 by the President of the AMUPAMO :
+- Each invited country wishing to participate in PAMO(G) 2017 must send an official acceptance, which must be received before, April 30, 2017 by:

 2.1.
-Each country is entitled to send to the host country a team consisting of a team leader and six (6) pupils (3 boys & 3 girls).
+NEW !
+Each country is entitled to send to the host country, namely Morocco (Rabat), a team consisting of a team leader, a Deputy Team leader and six (6) pupils (3 boys & 3 girls).

 2.2.
 The team leader must be a mathematics teacher at the secondary or tertiary level.

 2.3.
 Each pupil must be less than twenty (20) years old on the day of the second examination paper.

 2.4.
 Pupils must not be enrolled in any post-secondary institution.